berkbirkan/PortfolioWordpressTheme/README.md

 # Portfolio WordPress Theme

-A clean and modern WordPress theme for bloggers and online publishers.
+A clean and modern WordPress theme for your Portfolio websites.

 ## Table of Contents